 File Type Extension Details Plate template .ddplt Plate template file containing setup details to perform experiments; this file type opens in the Plate Editor.
-Plate template .csv Importable plate template file containing setup details in CSV format; this file type opens in the Plate Editor.
-Data .ddpcr Contains the results of an experiment run performed on the droplet reading instrument and opened in QX Manager Software, Standard Edition.
-Data .qlp File type from earlier QuantaSoftTM versions, for two-channel experiment runs and data analysis; this file type opens in the Analysis module.
+Plate template .CSV Importable plate template file containing setup details in CSV format; this file type opens in the Plate Editor.
+Plate .ddpltapf Plate template containing the configuration specified in the APF.
+This file type opens in the Plate Editor, but you can add wells only and they automatically assume the APF configuration.
+Plate .apfpack APF file containing a static configuration, and which is imported into a targeted storage area for use when setting up runs Data .ddpcrs Contains the results of an experiment run performed on the droplet reading instrument and opened in QX Manager Software, Premium Edition.
+Data .qlps File type from earlier QuantaSoftTM regulatory versions, for two- channel experiment runs and data analysis; this file type opens in the Analysis module.